 Regarding ICME propagation models, the CDPP tool predicts an impact at Mars at 22:51 UT on 17 October 2014, in almost perfect agreement with shock arrival time inferred from the MAVEN magnetometer measurements.
-The WSA-ENLIL+Cone model predicts an arrival time on 18 OCT 2014 at 0:00 UT, only 1 hour later than the observed arrival time.
-The middle-left panel of Figure 3 suggests that the far western flank of the ICME arrived at Mars within a high speed Solar wind stream.
+The WSA-ENLIL + Cone model predicts an arrival time on 18 OCT 2014 at 0:00 UT, only 1 h later than the observed arrival time.
+Figure 3 (middle left) suggests that the far western flank of the ICME arrived at Mars within a high-speed solar wind stream.